eugenetriguba/dotfiles/README.md

 # Dotfiles

 These are my personal dotfiles that I use for quickly getting setup on a fresh install of an operating system or a new computer.
-I use these dotfiles with Arch Linux running XFCE as the desktop environment and i3 as the window manager.
+I use these dotfiles with [Arch Linux](https://www.archlinux.org/) running [Sway](https://swaywm.org/).

 ## Setup